 How Emotional Intelligence Builds Confidence

-Feb 4, 2025 By Joan Tan
+Feb 4, 2025

 In today's fast-paced and competitive world, raising confident and well-rounded children goes beyond academic achievements and extracurricular accolades.
 Emotional intelligence (EQ) has emerged as a cornerstone of personal and social success, playing a pivotal role in shaping a child's confidence and ability to navigate life's challenges.
 At the School of Confidence in Singapore, we believe that nurturing emotional intelligence is one of the most effective ways to help children thrive, both in their personal lives and in their broader communities.